jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 <br>
 ### Configure Your Pipelines.py (If Needed)
 Pipelines.py is pretty damn awesome.
 You can use this file to cleanse or validate your data, check for duplicates, and or write your data into a database/external file (like JSON or JSON Lines).
 It's what I call the place to put all that extra code.
-You can also get creative and make multiple pipelines for different spiders, etc. Below I'm streaming my data into PostgreSQL, using SQLAlchemy.
+You can also get creative and make multiple pipelines for different spiders, etc. Below I'm streaming my data into my PostgreSQL database using SQLAlchemy.
 Here's an example of what your code might look like:

 ``` python
     from scrapy.exceptions import DropItem  # Module to handle (drop) bad items